 I was lucky enough to be able to attend the performing arts magnet school for 5th and 6th grade back in 1982 and 83.
 It was a lifesaver for me as my neighborhood school in the SF Valley was academically horrid and dangerous to-boot.

 Loyola Village Elementary School is a public elementary school in Los Angeles.
-The principal of Loyola Village Elementary School is Melinda Goodall.
-473 children attend Loyola Village Elementary School and are mostly Black, non-Hispanic; Asian; and Hispanic.
-4% of the Loyola Village Elementary School students are "limited in English proficiency."
-55% of the 473 students here have subsidized lunches.
-The ratio of students to teachers at Loyola Village Elementary School is 17:1.
+The principal of Loyola Village Elementary School is Melinda Goodall, whose e-mail is email@example.com.
+478 students go to Loyola Village Elementary School and are mostly Black, non-Hispanic; Asian; and Hispanic.
+6% of the Loyola Village Elementary School students have "limited English proficiency."
+68% of the 478 students here get reduced lunch prices.
+The student to teacher ratio at Loyola Village Elementary School is 17:1.
 St. Anastasia Catholic School is one of the nearest elementary schools.